 Back for its fifth year sailing the open seas, IT’S THE SHIP has announced the official 2018 lineup and ship captain for the Phuket-bound voyage from Singapore happening this 4th to 7th November.

-Cruising to the beautiful island of Phuket, IT’S THE SHIP is a globally renowned festival experience like no other.
-Shipmates can expect a variety of themed pop up parties, exciting artist-led side activities, and a multitude of surprises onboard the floating city.
+The globally renowned festival experience will have shipmates expecting a variety of themed pop-up parties, exciting artist-led side activities, and a multitude of surprises onboard the floating city perched atop a cruise liner.

 Anchoring the ship will be viral sensation turned rapper, BIG SHAQ – this year’s appointed captain.
 Check out the full line-up here, or the official playlist below: